 To me, David Courchene's testimony is a beautiful example of the importance of returning to the ancient lessons and ceremonies of the gete-ayaa'ag, the ones who walked the land before us.
-We, as individuals as well as People, are in dire need of the healing mirrors our ancestors passed on to us trough storytelling and ceremony and our language, now more than ever.
+We, as individuals as well as People, are in dire need of the healing mirrors that were passed on to us through storytelling and ceremony and through our language, now more than ever.
 We must set our hearts right and we must find the right ways do do this.
 There is much to be learned from our Elders who are still among us and who survived many battles and storms in their own lives.
 We must be strong.

 I must be strong.

 Miigwech gibizindaw noongom mii dash gidaadizookoon.
 Thank you for listening to my story today.
 Giga-waabamin wayiiba, I hope to see you again soon.

 *Excerpt from Mishmountains Blogspot, "Teachings to the Tree Of Life."

 **Excerpt from Brain Pickings.
 Philosopher Martha Nussbaum on Anger, Forgiveness, the Emotional Machinery of Trust, and the Only Fruitful Response to Betrayal in Intimate Relationships.